 Brown long-eared bat Photo: copyright John Altringham

-Whilst the Natterer's and Brown long-eared bats live within the roof and eaves of the church, these species fly within the building before emerging outside at dusk and to a lesser extent before returning to their roosts at dawn.
+Whilst the Natterer's and Brown long-eared bats live within the roof and eaves of the church, these two species fly within the building before emerging outside at dusk and to a lesser extent before returning to their roosts at dawn.
 The reasons why the bats do this is not fully understood, but it is likely that it at least partly serves a social function for the colony during the period before it is dark enough for them to emerge into the open.
 Such behaviour can be seen in other churches, barns and similar enclosed spaces where these species roost.

 During these flights inside St Hilda's the bats deposit droppings and urine spots over the walls and furnishings inside the church.
 It is predominantly this which the church authorities object to.
 Claims have been made that those using the church have fallen ill as a result and that the presence of bats constitute a health hazard, but there is no evidence that contact with bat droppings or urine carries any particular risk of disease in Britain.